 Who is Chris Voss?

 Christopher Voss worked at the FBI as a lead hostage negotiator.
 In 2008 he left to form his own company, The Black Swan Group, that offers coaching to people on negotiation techniques.
+Their customers include people in real estate and many other kinds of business.

 What is MasterClass?